attilammagyar/js80p/README.md

 control from [envelope generators](#usage-envelopes), and the LFO is associated with an [amount envelope](#usage-lfos-amtenv), then the LFO becomes polyphonic, and its amount will be controlled by the envelope generator for each polyphonic voice independently from the other voices.

-Note that this is transitive up to a limit: if a parameter of a polyphonic LFO is controlled by another LFO, then the second LFO will also become polyphonic if it has an amount envelope assigned to it.
+**Note**: the polyphonic behaviour of LFOs is transitive up to a limit.
+If a parameter of a polyphonic LFO is controlled by another LFO, and the second LFO is also associated with an envelope generator, then this second LFO will become polyphonic as well.
 An LFO chain like this can contain up to 6 LFOs and envelopes.
-If a chain contains more than that, or has dependency cycles where LFOs control each other's parameters, then some of the LFOs in the chain will be treated as if there weren't any envelopes assigned to them.
+If a chain contains more than that, or it has dependency cycles where LFOs control each other's parameters, then some of the LFOs in the chain will be treated as if there weren't any envelopes assigned to them.

 To have polyphonic voice parameters *sample and hold* a [MIDI value](#usage-controllers) or a [macro](#usage-macros)'s momentary value